 - These fish certainly live up to the tag 'live colour in motion', bringing your tank to life.

-View the different Barb varieties we have ready for you to order for home delivery now.
+View the different Barb varieties we have ready for you now, order your aquarium fish online> and we'll get them delivered right to your home.